Wildlife Lessons for K-12

 6th-12th - Some animals have teeth for grinding up plants while others sport teeth adapted for grabbing and tearing up their prey.
 Some animals have teeth for both.
 Students will test their scientific observation skills as they classify and identify real skulls and skull models.

 2nd-5th - Students will discover some of the ways animals communicate and how communication is important for survival.
 Students will listen to real animal sounds and play a sound identification game.

 PreK-K - Stomp like a bison, howl like a wolf and practice a beaver tail slap!
 Students will enjoy watching their classmates wear fun tails as they act out communication behaviors that keep them safe in the wild.

 4th-6th - Students will engage in a conversation about the causes of species endangerment and consider what they can do to help protect wildlife and their habitats.
 This program also includes a thought-provoking small group activity and hands-on investigation of confiscated wildlife products.

-PreK-K - Learn more about our world's amazing wildlife through story telling and pretend play.
-Current themes include: Wildlife in Winter, with Bear Snores On, by Karma Wilson, or Animal Homes, with A House for a Hermit Crab, by Eric Carle.
-Students will enjoy help to tell the story, playing a wildlife game, touching real animal biofacts (pelts, skulls, etc.) and coming face-to-face with a live animal ambassador.
+PreK-K - Learn more about our world's amazing wildlife through storytelling and pretend play.
+Current themes include: Wildlife in Winter with Bear Snores On by Karma Wilson, or Animal Homes with A House for a Hermit Crab by Eric Carle.
+Students will enjoy helping to tell the story, playing a wildlife game, touching real animal biofacts (pelts, skulls, etc.) and coming face-to-face with a live animal ambassador.

 1st-5th - Students will discuss the four basic needs of all animals (water, food, shelter, space) as well as the more advanced needs of some animals.
 How do zookeepers meet all these needs so that their animals will thrive?
 Groups of students will test their teamwork skills as they design, build and showcase their own zoo exhibits.
 (No biofacts are included in this lesson.)